 - Reaffirm your car with the bank, through the court, and continue to pay the bank the same payments.
 This option is only available if you owe less than the auto is worth.

 A reaffirmation in Chapter 7 bankruptcy court is a good choice if the following criteria are met:

 - You owe less than the wholesale price of the car.

 - The interest rate is good.

 Bottom line: if you are paying too much for your car you should file a redemption or surrender it.
-A company named 722 redemption will often finance it if you don’t have the cash to do the redemption.
+A company named 722 redemptions will often finance it if you don’t have the cash to do the redemption.
 722 Redemption saves the average customer $8,000.
 (Call 722 Redemption at: 1-888-721-2800).
-Personal property like cars, boats and mobile homes can be kept for replacement value.
+You can keep the personal property for replacement value such as cars, boats, and mobile homes.

 Resources for Bankruptcy

 If you are thinking about filing bankruptcy, don’t delay because timing is crucial.
 I am here to help you.
 So, contact my office right away to start the conversation.
 Nick C. Thompson, Bankruptcy Lawyer: 502-625-0905